 Note: A lot of this content will also be available via our “MyGuru” iPhone/iPad & Droid app.

-Weekly Wrap-Up Podcast: We start the week off with an exclusive Podcast that reviews the events of the week, injuries, Waiver Wire material, and more.
+- Weekly Wrap-Up Podcast: We start the week off with an exclusive Podcast that reviews every Sunday game, injuries, Waiver Wire material, and more.
 It's a great wrap-up and early preview of the coming week.

 The Waiver Wire: This column will fill you in on a range of players who are worth picking up and who should be available in your league.
 We rank all the WW players by position and break them down into players who could be available in smaller, medium, and larger leagues, and even some guys to pick up for later in the season or long shots to take a flyer on.
 Of course, we have extensive analysis on each player, which includes critical data like pass targets, goal-line touches, and player snap counts.
 The average report will include 10,000 words with no fluff!